JitseB/NPCLib/README.md

 ## Usage

-It is recommended to shade `NPCLib-API-v*` into your plugin.
+It is recommended to shade `NPCLib-API-v*.jar` into your plugin.

+You can download the latest release [here](github.com/JitseB/npclib/releases/latest/).

 ```Java
     // First we define our (global) library variable.